uri-library-data-services/iassist-preview/content/blog/association-parliamentary-libraries-eastern-and-southern-africa-aplesa-pre-conference-data-lite.md

 ![](/files/blog/screenshot_2019-05-24_at_11.36.33.png "Some of the Participants at the Data Literacy Training Workshop held on 4 th May 2019, Kampala, Uganda"){.imagecache-inline_horizontal width="481" height="200"}

-Through its Membership Committee\'s event sponsorship program, IASSIST recently sponsored a one day pre- Conference Training Workshop on Data Literacy for the Association of Parliamentary Libraries of Eastern and Southern Africa (APLESA).
+Through its Membership Committee's event sponsorship program, IASSIST recently sponsored a one day pre- Conference Training Workshop on Data Literacy for the Association of Parliamentary Libraries of Eastern and Southern Africa (APLESA).
 The workshop aimed to help librarians acquire